quintel/documentation/docs/main/co2-overview-per-sector.md

 title: Overview of emissions per sector
 ---

-This page explains the sectors and their emissions that are taken into account in the ETM.
-The chart below (which is also visible in the dashboard) displays these sectors and emissions.
+In the ETM emissions from different sectors are taken into account to calculate the total emissions in your scenario.
+Every sector has a different scope when it comes to which emissions are taken into account and which are not.
+This page explains how this scope is defined in the ETM per sector which you can use to gain a better understanding of the total emissions displayed on the dashboard.

-The ETM's main CO<sub>2</sub> chart is displayed below.
+## Emissions per sector
 The following is included per category:

 |  ***Category***   | ***Scope***  |